JovanMihic99/todo_list_api/README.md

 # Todo List API

 A simple RESTful API for managing a todo list, built with Node.js and Express.
 This API allows users to create, read, update, and delete todo items, making it easy to keep track of tasks.
+The purpose of this app was mainly to develop a simple api on which I can learn to use Docker as well as get more practice with Prisma and Postgres.

 ## Table of Contents